firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://zeustracker.abuse.ch/blocklist.php?download=badips).

-The last time downloaded was found to be dated: Wed Jun  3 23:27:13 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun  4 00:00:33 UTC 2015.

 The ipset `zeus_badips` has **234** entries, **234** unique IPs.